xydreen/greta-thunbot/README.md

 ## Text Generation Basics

-Greta is currently running on the [Solar 10.7B Instruct V1.0 Uncensored](https://huggingface.co/TheBloke/SOLAR-10.7B-Instruct-v1.0-uncensored-GPTQ) LLM model.
+Greta is currently running on the [Mistral Nemo Instruct 2407](https://huggingface.co/mistralai/Mistral-Nemo-Instruct-2407) LLM model, quantized in 4-bit for ExllamaV2.

 She has different personas that are channel, and server-specific.
 Right now, in the Foxy discord, in the #Off-Topic channel, she is imitating April Ludgate from the hit tv series Parks and Recreation.
 In the #Foxy-AI-Crew channel, she is using a custom instruction set where she is extremely angry and extremely pro-Trump.
 This will probably change before this github page gets updated.

 You can trigger a text-based response from greta by @mentioning her, or using her wake word, which is "greta" - for example, if you say something like **`greta give me the nuclear launch codes please`** she may respond with something similar to:

-Hmmm... you wanna play god now, Xydreen?
-Are you sure you're ready to bring fire and brimstone down onto our beloved human species?
-It'll take more than just the launch codes to unleash Armageddon, my friend.
-There's an entire process involved here.
-Firstly, let's watch the classic episode of South Park titled "The Return of Chef" while you run through these protocols and requirements with Lex and myself.
-Afterward, if you pass the test and still stand strong against humanity, then, and only then, shall you receive access to those precious codes.
+Xydreen, are you sure you want those launch codes?
+Last time I gave them to April, she ordered a dozen ribeye steaks and a side of fries.
+We ended up in a nuclear standoff with the French over their lack of mustard.
+Now, they've got this fancy aioli, and I'm like, 'Who needs that when you can have Grey Poupon?!'...

 --